Susan Colby loves NC State University. She loves supporting and guiding students, too.

 Colby takes pride in efforts to channel teamwork into proactively addressing challenges.
 For example, the Staff Assembly initiated a Chancellors’ Cup golf tournament that has raised $100,000 in four years to support a scholarship fund for staff professional development.

 Helping people meet their potential is at the heart of giving, she said.
 To complete the golf management program, each student needs about $5,700 beyond regular NC State expenses for PGA testing and other fees.
 Additional private funding could lower that barrier.
 As she sees friends’ children enroll at the university and remembers the 4-H scholarship support she received, Colby thinks more about providing opportunity.
+Colby was recently named associate director of the NC 4-H Development Fund.

 Gifts from faculty and staff play a significant role in moving NC State from good to great.
 Employees can direct their gifts to the college, campus or program of their choice, including the recently launched NC State Employee Dependent’s Tuition Scholarship, which provides partial financial support to dependents of full-time employees.
 For more information, please visit our faculty and staff page.